openSUSE/os-update/src/systemd-status-mail.8.md

 and "mailx", by default "sendmail" is used.

 RELAYHOST=""
-: Mail relay used by mailx if specified and not empty.
+: Mail relay used by mailx(1) if specified and not empty.

+MAILX_OPTIONS=""
+: Additional options passed to mailx(1)

 # CONFIGURATION FILES